 The Challenge: Material Failures in the Utility Industry

 Material failures in the US power industry are more than technical glitches—they threaten grid reliability, safety, and financial stability.
-For seasoned utility professionals, these challenges are familiar, but their stakes have grown in a complex market.
+For seasoned utility professionals, these challenges are familiar, but the stakes have increased in today’s complex market.
 From aging infrastructure to global supply chain volatility, the risks are real.
-This guide walks through the impacts of material failures, their root causes, and data-driven strategies to mitigate them, ensuring operational resilience and customer trust.
+This guide walks through the impacts of material failures, their root causes, and data-driven strategies for mitigation, aiming to ensure operational resilience and customer trust.

 Understanding the Cost of Material Failures